Lumi-supercomputer/LUMI-training-materials/docs/1day-20230509/01_Architecture.md

 the two compute dies in an MI250x GPU.
-That amount of bandwidth is very low compared to even the memory bandwidth, which is roughly 1.6 TB/s peak per die, let alone compared to whatever bandwidth caches on the compute dies would have or the bandwidth of the internal structures that connect all compute engines on the conpute die.
+That amount of bandwidth is very low compared to even the memory bandwidth, which is roughly 1.6 TB/s peak per die, let alone compared to whatever bandwidth caches on the compute dies would have or the bandwidth of the internal structures that connect all compute engines on the compute die.
 Hence the two dies in a single package cannot function efficiently as as single GPU which is one reason why each MI250x GPU on LUMI is actually seen as two GPUs.